 - ¼ cup shredded basil

 - In a medium skillet, combine sausage and Italian seasoning.
 Cook until no longer pink.
-Drain and set to the side.
+Drain and set aside on a clean plate.

-- While sausage is cooking, heat oil in a large skillet over medium high heat.
-Add onion, cook until onion begins to soften, about 4 minutes.
+- In same skillet, add 2 TBS of olive oil over medium high heat.
+Add onion, cook until tender.
 Add garlic and cook for about 1 minute.

 - Spinach is on the EWG's dirty dozen list so make sure to buy organic if possible!